When To Leave Public Accounting and What To Look For

 The Right Balance of Hours vs. Fulfilling Work

 Public accounting is like a sprint – hustling fast nonstop.
-In comparison, some industry accounting jobs are like a slow walk – 40 hours/week consistently.
-Going from a sprint to a slow walk sounds nice when you’re burnt out, but if you don’t feel challenged, you’ll get bored and find yourself looking for a new job yet again.
+In comparison, some industry accounting jobs are like a slow walk – 40 hours/week consistently and a routine cadence of the same tasks each week.
+Going from a sprint to a slow walk sounds nice when you’re burnt out, but if you don’t feel challenged, you’ll get bored and find yourself looking for a new job again.

 This doesn’t mean you should settle for a role that leaves you overworked and stressed.
 Instead, focus on finding a position with periodic bursts of busyness instead of perpetual ones and opportunities to learn, grow, and challenge yourself.

 Think about the hours you put into a job.
 Do they equate to the career growth that you want to have?
 As an example – let’s say a job opportunity requires 50-55 hours of work each week.
-But, the work you’d be doing is something you’re passionate about (like building in a new way) and is more than just auditing.
+But, the work you’d be doing is something you’re passionate about (ex: building a new skill) and is more than just auditing.
 You might be OK investing your time in that situation.

 Company Culture, Growth, Reputation